πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 if (p != NULL) { /* ... */ }

 Which style?
-K&R-style codebases use if (p).
-Readability-first codebases prefer if (p != NULL).
-Mostly a team-style question.
+K&R-style codebases prefer if (p); readability-first codebases prefer if (p != NULL).
+It's mostly a team-style choice.

 Floats: beware == 0.0